jack-maber/comp130-journal/README.md

 "Computer drivers can have “telepathy”: A computer driver could let another computer driver know that it is considering changing lanes before making the decision to do so.
 It could communicate with traffic lights to minimize wait times at intersections and optimize traffic flow."

-## Paper 4:Self-Driving Cars and the Urban Challenge Chris Urmson
+## Paper 4:Self-Driving Cars and the Urban Challenge Chris Urmson - cited
 http://ieeexplore.ieee.org.ezproxy.falmouth.ac.uk/document/4475861/

 In the United States, over 42,000 people are killed and over 2.7 million people are injured each year1